cobaltCorsair/EBT_films_dose/README.md

 The program is designed to process the results of radiochromic film dosimetry obtained from 16-bit per channel TIF scans and translate the image into a dose field.
 The program supports manual input of the calibration curve, a calibration database, various curve fitting modes, and outputs orthogonal projections of the final dose field to a text file.

+## License

+This project is licensed under the MIT License.

+The MIT License is a short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Main Interface Elements

 - **Main Program Window**: Includes buttons for working with manual calibration, loading calibration from the database, and working with unirradiated film.